nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Day’s Schedule List - A scroll window which shows the schedule for the day, sorted by time.

 Basic Instructions:
-1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
+1. Type the command in the command box and press Enter to execute it. e.g., typing `help` and pressing Enter will open the help window.
 Some example commands you can try:
     - `list`: Lists all students.
     - `add n/John Doe p/98765432 np/81239090 e/johnd@example.com a/John street, block 123, #01-01`: Adds a student named